inpsyde/assets/README.md

 );
 ```

-### AssetFactory
+## Using `AssetFactory`
-Sometimes it's easier to use a configuration file to manage your specific assets.
+Instead of creating instances by hand, it's sometimes easier to use configuration files to manage your specific assets.

 **config/assets.php**
 ```php